The Magic School Bus (TV series): Critical response

+Effect on science education

+Both the book series and the television series have been used as tools in classrooms since their original releases.
+Several studies have suggested that the Magic School Bus's inclusion of fantastical elements helps students understand the basics of a concept before introducing them to more complicated vocabulary and images.
+The book series was originally created to serve as a tool for kids to learn about and get interested in science while also providing entertainment.
+Becoming a classroom tool has allowed the Magic School Bus to continue to be a relevant piece of educational media that has allowed teachers to better explain and introduce science to young children as intended when it was originally published by Joanna Cole.

+Additionally, many scientists today credit early exposure to The Magic School Bus and other programs on PBS geared towards science education as a reason they chose their respective field later in life.
+Because of this widespread affect, it has become the subject for further studies on its impact on early childhood development in regards to science education.

 Awards and nominations

 Games

 Numerous computer and video games associated with the series were released from 1994 to 2000, and were typically amalgamations of storylines from both the original book series and the television show.
 The games were published by Microsoft Home.

 A video game titled The Magic School Bus: Oceans was released for Nintendo DS on October 25, 2011, ten years after the release of the last game.
 This is the only game to be released on a Nintendo platform.

 Revival series

 On June 10, 2014, a new series was announced by Netflix and Scholastic Media titled The Magic School Bus 360°.
 The new iteration of the franchise features a modernized Ms. Frizzle and high-tech bus that stresses modern inventions such as robotics, wearables and camera technology.
 The producers hoped to captivate children's imaginations and motivate their interest in the sciences.
 9 Story Media Group would produce the series.
-Producer Stuart Stone, who voiced Ralphie in the original series, explained that The Magic School Bus 360° will feature some of the original voice actors in different roles.
+Producer Stuart Stone, who voiced Ralphie in the original series, explained that The Magic School Bus 360° would feature some of the original voice actors in different roles.
 The series' voice cast is based in Los Angeles and Toronto with Susan Blu as the Los Angeles voice director and Alyson Court as the Toronto voice director.

 In February 2017, Netflix announced that Saturday Night Live cast member Kate McKinnon was cast in the role of Fiona Felicity Frizzle, the younger sister of Ms. Frizzle, now Professor Frizzle, again voiced by Lily Tomlin.
 By this point the title of the series had been changed to The Magic School Bus Rides Again.
 Lin-Manuel Miranda performed the theme song.
 On September 29, 2017 the series premiered on Netflix.